alnibo/milestone-project-2-bicycles/README.md

 ## Testing

+This website was manually tested from the perspective of a first time user navigating through the site verifying that all links and buttons correctly function.

+Ensuring its responsiveness this website was tested across different mobile devices.
+In a second step it was then tested across the most common internet browsers (Safari, Chrome, Internet Explorer, and Firefox), making sure it is compatible.
+For an overview, please see this excel file [here]().

+During the testing procedure it became clear that some media queries need to be created in order to maintain a good design across all screen sizes.

 ## Deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.